 As I mentioned earlier, Burnie Glacier Chalet is British Columbia’s most northwesterly mountain lodge.
 It has spectacular, rugged alpine terrain with beautiful ski runs ranging from gentle glacier runs that can be done in most conditions to incredible ski mountaineering trips high into the alpine.
 In order to make the most of this jaw-dropping gem, a higher level of skill and fitness is required.
 But for those looking for the same world-class skiing experience with a bit less intensity, this next lodge will be right up your alley.

-Selkirk Lodge is the perfect entry-level backcountry trip
+7. Selkirk Lodge: Perfect entry-level backcountry trip

 Despite being situated in suboptimal terrain for building, Selkirk Lodge, perched at 2,200 meters (7,200 ft) in the Albert Icefield area east of Revelstoke, is a towering achievement in architecture, design and comfort.
 Here you can find epic glaciated alpine runs with playful Kootenay-style tree skiing suited for all skill levels.
 Selkirk is a great entry-level lodge for those who are new to ski touring but still yearn for exhilarating runs.
 Like Burnie’s, the snowpack here is second to none — light, fluffy Selkirk powder the stuff dreams are made of.